CompuCell3D/CompuCell3DDevelopersManual/docs/adding_python_binding_to_developer_zone_steppable.rst

 Notice that the blue cells almost disappeared.
 This is the result of the negative growth rate we we set by calling ``self.growth_steppable_cpp.setGrowthRate(1, -1.2)`` .

+The C++ code for this example can be found in ``DeveloperZone/GrowthSteppable``, python bindings are in ``DeveloperZone/pyinterface/CompuCellExtraModules/CompuCellExtraModules.i`` and the simulation example is in ``CompuCell3D/DeveloperZone/Demos/GrowthSteppablePython``

 .. |dev_zone_1| image:: images/dev_zone_1.png
    :width: 2.4in
    :height: 1.9in